EmilyCheoh/notes/lec17/README.md

 the same hash code ("hashed to the same bucket") and the constant case is when they are all going into different buckets.

-Lets look at some code that implements the hashing functions, [`Vec_hash.h`](src/Vec_hash.h) and some code that we'll use as a client of the hash table, [`hamlet.cpp`](src/hamlet.cpp).
+Let's look at some code that implements the hashing functions, [`Chain_hash_table.h`](src/Chain_hash_table.h) and some code that we'll use as a client of the hash table, [`hamlet.cpp`](src/hamlet.cpp).

 ## How can we make a good hashing function?

 Okay, the `hash` function in that code is poor.
-Lets make a better one.
+Let's make a better one.
 But first, we should try to figure out how well the hashing function is working so we know if we're improving things or not.

-Lets see if we can write some code to check to see which of the two situations we are in, above.
+Let's see if we can write some code to check to see which of the two situations we are in, above.
 How can we do that?

  ... <write some code>

-And lets write some new hashing functions that maybe do a bit better.
+And let's write some new hashing functions that maybe do a bit better.
 I've put a very bad hashing function in Various_hashes.h to show how we can swap out the hashing function for another one.
-Lets take a look.
-Lets make up a few more hashing functions to see if we can do better.
+Let's take a look.
+Let's make up a few more hashing functions to see if we can do better.

  ... <write some code>